MikaelFangel/AwesomeScripts/README.md

 This script helps to create detailed commits where you properly acknowledge co-authors who have been a part of this commit.

 ### Installation:
-I currently suggest that you create an alias for the bash script.
+I currently suggest that you create an alias wrapping the normal git command for the bash script.
 ```
 alias git="/path/to/gitpolite.sh"
 ```